cedlemo/Tortosa/README.md

 +    ctrl + shift + t create new tab

-+    ctrl + shift + right/left arrows allow to navigate trought the tabs.
++    ctrl + shift + right/left arrows allow to navigate trough the tabs.

 +    ctrl + shift + c close current tab or close Tortosa if it remains only one tab.